-Dr. Pat Malone and John Stanovich are currently working on the fourth edition of Drug Information - A Guide for Pharmacists
+Dr. Pat Malone and John Stanovich are currently working on the fifth edition of Drug Information - A Guide for Pharmacists

-Dr. Pat Malone was an editor for the second edition of Pharmacotherapy Principles and Practice.
-The previous edition of this book was the only pharmacy book until that time that won the American Medical Writers Association Award given to nonphysician publications.
+Dr. Pat Malone is an editor for Pharmacotherapy Principles and Practice.
+A previous edition of this book was the only pharmacy book until that time that won the American Medical Writers Association Award given to nonphysician publications.

 "Our pharmacy students conducted a very successful health screening day at the Findlay Mall" - The University of Findlay Faculty

 "Congratulations to Dr. BasuSarkar who has recently became a member of NIH grant review group and completed one grant review" - The University of Findlay Faculty